What is RSU and how can I reduce my RSU?

 Question

-• Is RSU storage is a permanent storage space?
+• Is RSU storage a permanent storage space?
 Or do we have temporary storage and Permanent storage space in RSU?

 • Can we check/find the total RSU consumption by the inactive profiles in the tenant?

 • What is the best way to reduce the RSU count if we are not able to do it through record deletion in Reltio?
-We have 1 million more profiles we are looking to delete and want to know how we would decrease the RSU count in addition.
+We have 1 million more profiles we are looking to delete, and want to know how we would decrease the RSU count in addition.

 Answer